mirisuzanne/mia/content/posts/code/misc/components.md

 Many sites and applications
 need some way to
 generate HTML from a database or CMS.
+I suppose I could do it with more JS.

 This is where tools like [WebC](https://www.11ty.dev/docs/languages/webc/)